 You do not need a large estate to make a legacy gift.
 And you do not need to have everything figured out before reaching out.
 The most important first step is simply starting the conversation.

-Contact Mark Dobosz, Vice President of Vice President,
+Contact Mark Dobosz, Vice President of Philanthropy

-203-365-6406 or mdobosz@mozaicsl.org.
+at 203-365-6406 or mdobosz@mozaicsl.org.